 Why going plant-based feels so hard

-It’s completely natural to feel excited and eager for big, quick results, especially when you’re tired of feeling the way you do, but real change takes time.
-You’re not just changing what’s on your plate, you’re undoing years (sometimes decades) of habits, routines, beliefs, and coping patterns, and building new ones in their place.
+It's completely natural to feel excited and want big results fast, especially when you're tired of feeling the way you do.
+But change takes time.
+You're not just changing what's on your plate, you're undoing years, sometimes decades, of habits, routines, beliefs, and coping patterns, and building new ones in their place.

 That’s not a quick fix situation.